 What is Service?

-Service can be called different things; community engagement, volunteering, active citizenship...and more!
-We like the term 'service' as we believe in the value of service.
-Service as a value includes the intrinsic desire to 'serve'.
+In Be The Change we use the word service to describe active, voluntary citizenship.
+We believe in the value of service.
 We see a desire to engage in ‘selfless action performed for the benefit of others’ as a fundamental human quality.
-We define service as:

-‘The voluntary act of addressing community needs and ethically working towards sustainable solutions.
+We define service as: ‘The voluntary act of addressing community needs and ethically working towards sustainable solutions.
 A process that involves active consultation and collaboration among stakeholders, leading to reciprocal, respectful, and open-hearted partnerships’.

-How does Service fit into school curriculums?
+How does Service fit into School Curriculums?

 Does service really help communities and students involved?